E-Commerce Insights

 Cash drawer

-Obviously, it’s used to keep cash paid by the customers.
-A cash drawer has several compartments for different coins and bills and is connected to a POS terminal via a USB or Bluetooth.
+A cash drawer stores the cash paid by customers.
+It features several compartments for different coins and bills and connects to a POS terminal via USB or Bluetooth.

 Key features of a POS system software